poftwaresatent/sfl2/README.md

 **For the Impatient**

-You need CMake, Boost, OpenGL, GLU, and GLUT.
+You need CMake, OpenGL, GLU, and GLUT.

     mkdir build
     cd build